Subscribe to recieve the latest updates on Greek Golden visa Laws

 h) Purchase of units or shares with a minimum purchase value of EUR 400,000 of an Alternative Investments Fund established in Greece or another country of the European Union, which intends to exclusively invest in immovable property in Greece

 For starters, the government has given the “green light” in order for applications to be submitted to any Immigration Office throughout the country.
-This has mitigated the problem that was created by the previous limitations that applied which only allowed the investors to apply for their residence permits to the corresponding Immigration Office that the property purchase took place.
+This has mitigated the problem that was created by the previous limitations that applied, which only allowed the investors to apply for their residence permits at the corresponding Immigration Office where the property purchase took place.

-As one can imagine the “popular” Immigration Offices which were naturally placed around the capital city of Athens were so heavily overcrowded during the past two years that could no longer accommodate application appointments; at least not within a year’s period.
+As one can imagine, the “popular” Immigration Offices, which were naturally placed around the capital city of Athens, were so heavily overcrowded during the past two years that they could no longer accommodate application appointments, at least not within a year’s period.
 This lack of fast processing has been a great limiting factor that could easily discourage any potential investor from getting engaged in such a time-consuming process and lead him to other competitive European programs.

-Furthermore, the Greek Government has announced the suspension of the 24% VAT that applied to newly constructed real estate which was also a limiting factor for investors looking to buy new or unfinished properties.
-The relevant official bill has been put into effect almost two weeks ago.
-This will certainly broaden the real estate options of the investors and at the same time, it will give a significant boost to the Greek construction field.
+Furthermore, the Greek Government has announced the suspension of the 24% VAT that applied to newly constructed real estate, which was also a limiting factor for investors looking to buy new or unfinished properties.
+The relevant official bill was put into effect almost two weeks ago.
+This will certainly broaden the real estate options of the investors, and at the same time, it will give a significant boost to the Greek construction field.